How to Set Goals and Expectations with Your New Hires

 To avoid all of that nonsense and wasted energy, managers should use open, honest and transparent communication.
 A healthy dose of empathy is also strongly encouraged.
 In my popular eBook, How to Create a Culture of Accountability Through Coaching and Self Empowerment, I discuss the importance of leaders making themselves vulnerable and how leading with questions can be empowering for gaining genuine buy-in, all important communication strategies when establishing expectations with your direct reports including your new hires.
 When communicating goals and expectations keep the following in mind.

 - Personalize your message by tying the goals back to your rep's personal goals.
-See Gerry's blog on Why Connecting with Your Team Yields Better Sales Results.
+See this blog, Why Connecting with Your Team Yields Better Sales Results.

 - Make goals challenging but realistic